-Prehospital systems should also consider the wealth of knowledge available in from medical industry.
-As humans work in systems with procedures and highly complex equipment, they make errors.
+As humans work in systems with highly complex equipment and procedures, they will make errors.
 The human factors engineering field has described in detail where we are more successful and where we humans tend to fail [1, 9-11].
 Design of the equipment and work areas play an important role in the safety of health care [1, 12].
+Prehospital systems should consider the wealth of knowledge available.